 If you prefer to drive, parking at Lands End is free, but the available lots can fill up early, especially on weekends.
 I prefer public transit because I like walking the trail one-way and don’t need to backtrack to get my car.

-I also like ending the trail at the Cliff House end, so I can stop by for a pint of Anchor Steam and their Artisanal Cheese Plate and watch the waves crash on Seal Rocks (it’s a tough assignment).
+I also like ending the trail at the southwest end, so I can stop by Cliff House for a pint of Anchor Steam and their Crab Cake appetizer and watch the waves crash on Seal Rocks (it’s a tough assignment).

 Important Things to Know